Result Storage and Retrieval

 client = IQMClient(url=server_url)

-When results have been converted to counts format, use the get_run_counts method instead:
+When results have been converted to counts format, only get_job_measurement_counts is available:

 from iqm.iqm_client import IQMClient